gessi-chatbots/t-frex/README.md

 ## Model fine-tuning

 The previous folders can be used as input files for experimentation and fine-tuning of multiple LLMs.
-For simplicity, in this replication package we provide the code for running 1 single fine-tuning scennario.
+For simplicity, in this repository we provide the code for running 1 single fine-tuning scennario.
 Replication of the evaluation tasks can be conducted through automatic runs of the provided code with different parameters.

 Below we provide the complete list of LLMs and the specific checkpoints (from https://huggingface.co/) used for experimentation.
 Additionally, we detail the parameters we used for training.
 Experiments were conducted on two NVIDIA GeForce RTX 4090 GPUs.